 Many landscape systems available should not in fact be sold as lawn edge systems - but rather as garden or border separators, for that is what they are. used as lawn edging, they can often present you with problems that did not previously exist.

-The images below are but a selection of ideas for your lawn edging project.
+The images below are a selection of ideas for your garden edging project.
 Bear in mind the visibility of the various systems, and if you actually want an ornamental system - or simply an edge to make maintenance easier.
 What is good for one gardener or garden, will not necessarily suit others.
 Don't allow your garden designer to make a feature if your lawn edge - unless you want that.
 In many cases, a clean edge to the end of the lawn - and the start of the border is better - and more natural.

 The garden edge systems and methods immediately below, all present problems when mowing the lawn - dependent of course in the standard of finish you desire.
 Foe ease of mowing, all of these types of border edge would require a mowing strip between the lawn and the border or bed.
 The raised separators do not allow for ease of maintenance - but these and assorted other bed edges are favoured by some.